google/starthinker/tutorials/logging.md

     - Add field to summary line: labels.event
     - Add field to summary line: jsonPayload.recipe.setup.uuid
     - Add field to summary line: jsonPayload.recipe.setup.script
-1. Tips for debugging recipes:
+1. Tips for debugging scripts:
   - Filter by a specific jsonPayload.recipe.setup.uuid to view a single recipe timeline.
   - Remember to us Jomp to now button to move log window to current time.